Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 You’ll need to have a master’s degree in addiction counseling or a related field.
 Your degree program should include coursework in the following areas:

-In addition to your master’s degree, you also will need to complete 6 hours of continuing education in diagnosis and treatment of substance use disorders.
+In addition to your master’s degree, you may also need to complete 6 hours of continuing education in the diagnosis and treatment of substance use disorders if this coursework isn’t already included in your graduate program.

 Substance Abuse Counselor Jobs in Wichita, Topeka, and Throughout Kansas